Cinema of Canada: Arrival of film

 James Freer is believed to have been the first Canadian to produce films.
-He purchased an Edison camera and projector and started filming agriculture activates and Canadian Pacific Railway trains in 1897, and toured the United Kingdom with the sponsorship of the CPR in 1898, and a second less successful tour was sponsored by Clifford Sifton in 1901.
+He started filming agriculture activities and Canadian Pacific Railway trains in 1897.
+He toured the United Kingdom with the sponsorship of the CPR in 1898, and a second less successful tour was sponsored by Clifford Sifton in 1901.
 His second tour was the first time that the government was directly involved with film.
 British and American filmmakers were selected as they could guarantee the distribution of their films unlike Canadian filmmakers.

-The CPR enlisted Charles Urban and his company, in order to allow the distribution of the films to the United Kingdom, to travel and film Canada to promote settlement in the western areas.
-This group, the Bioscope Company of Canada, conducted filming in Quebec to Victoria from 1902 to 1903.
+The CPR enlisted Charles Urban and his company to travel and film Canada to promote settlement in the western areas.
+This group, the Bioscope Company of Canada, filmed in Quebec to Victoria from 1902 to 1903.
 The film, Living Canada, was premiered at the Palace Theatre in 1903, with High Commissioner Donald Smith in attendance.
-A total of thirty-five Living Canada films were released by 1904, and was reedited into Wonders of Canada in 1906.
-Urban success led to him gaining contracts with the government of British Columbia and the Northern Railway Company.
+A total of 35 Living Canada films were released by 1904, and were edited into Wonders of Canada in 1906.
+Urban's success led to him gaining contracts with the government of British Columbia and the Northern Railway Company.
 The Grand Trunk Railway entered the industry by hiring Butcher's Film Service in 1909.
 The CPR hired the Edison Company to film in Canada and they sent nine people, including J. Searle Dawley, Henry Cronjager, and Mabel Trunnelle, in 1910.
-They were provided a specialized train and the RMS Empress of India and produced thirteen films.
+They were provided a specialized train and the RMS Empress of India and produced 13 films.